 Migrating CIS is as easy as destroying it in one orchestration environment, and deploying it in a new environment.
 Wherever CIS runs, it watches the orchestration API, and updates the BIG-IP system’s configuration.

 Working with BIG-IP HA pairs or device groups¶

-You can use the F5 Container Connectors to manage a BIG-IP HA active-standby pair or device group.
+You can use the F5 Container Ingress Services to manage a BIG-IP HA active-standby pair or device group.
 The deployment details vary depending on the platform.
 For most, the basic principle is the same: You should run one BIG-IP Controller instance for each BIG-IP device.

 You have one active and one standby BIG-IP device.
 You want to manage a Kubernetes Cluster using a single BIG-IP partition.
 For your HA setup, you’d deploy two BIG-IP Controller instances - one for each BIG-IP device.
 To help ensure Controller HA, you can deploy each Controller instance on a separate Node in the cluster.